thechosenreader/opensudoku/README.md

 I have:
 * integrated [QQWing](https://github.com/stephenostermiller/qqwing), created by Stephen Ostermiller, into the application to allow for offline generation of sudoku puzzles.
+* added the ability to enable highlighting of incorrect values, i.e values that may not necessarily break the rules but are not part of the solution

 The original readme follows below.